JohnEarnest/Decker/docs/decker.md

 - _Show Widget Bounds_: Toggle displaying a rectangular "bounding box" for each widget while editing.
 - _Show Widget Names_: Toggle displaying the `name` property of each widget above it while editing.
 - _Show Cursor Info_: Toggle displaying live numerical overlay of mouse position, offset, and selection bounds while editing.
+- _Show Alignment Guides_: Toggle displaying indicators when the edges of a widget are aligned with other widgets on the card.
 - _Show Grid Overlay_: Toggle displaying a configurable "graph paper" overlay while editing.
 - _Snap to Grid_: Toggle making a number of tools discretize to the grid.
 This impacts the Select, Line, Box, Filled Box, Oval, and Filled Oval tools, as well as moving and resizing one widget at a time with the _Widgets_ tool.
 - _Grid Size..._: Change the width and height of the "cells" in the _Grid Overlay_.